Relativistic BGK hydrodynamics: Summary and outlook

-In this work, we have provided the first formulation of relativistic dissipative hydrodynamics from BGK collision kernel.
-We first propose a modified BGK collision kernel which we advocate to be better suited for derivation of hydrodynamic equations.
-We show that at finite chemical potential, where BGK collision kernel is defined, the formulation of relativistic hydrodynamics with MBGK collision kernel becomes identical to that obtained using BGK collision.
-The advantage of MBGK is that it is well defined even in the limit of vanishing chemical potential, and represents a generalization of RTA collision kernel.
-In the formulation of relativistic BGK hydrodynamics, we found the theory is controlled by a free parameter related to freedom of a matching condition, which affects the coefficient of bulk viscous pressure.
 It is important to note that the BGK or MBGK collision kernels are affected by the matching conditions, which in turn affects the dissipative processes in the system.
-We have identified a class of matching conditions for which the homogeneous part of the solution to the relativistic Boltzmann equation vanishes.
-We examined the effect of choice of matching condition on dissipative coefficients and also studied some scaling properties of the ratio of coefficients of bulk viscosity to shear viscosity on the conformality measure.
+Moreover, at finite chemical potential, two descriptions become identical.
+We identified a class of matching conditions for which the homogeneous part of the solution to the relativistic Boltzmann equation vanishes, and RTA turns out to be a special case of that.
+We examined the effect of choice of matching condition on dissipative coefficients and also studied scaling properties of the ratio of coefficients of bulk viscosity to shear viscosity on the conformality measure.
+The importance of the bulk viscosity in the hydrodynamic evolution of quark gluon plasma has been emphasized in Refs.~\cite{Ryu:2015vwa, Ryu:2017qzn, Paquet:2015lta}.
+Our framework provides a direct control over this first-order transport coefficient through a choice of matching condition via $b_0$.